Free platform-agnostic data exchange framework for C/C++, including a built-in JSON parser and emitter.

 Strings

-Strings can be either fixed-length or else a 0-terminated sequence of ASCII characters.
+Strings can be either fixed-width or else a 0-terminated sequence of ASCII characters.
 At its basic level the library

 does not impose any restriction of what ASCII characters may be used.
 However, we recommend that users stick to the